Not All Browsers Are Created Equal: Comparing Web Browser Fingerprintability: Results

 \item {\textbf{Safari}} revealed no information for most of the attributes we tested.
 This is mainly because of its lack of full WebRTC support and the absence of the Flash plugin.
 However, it does support the Canvas API and produced the same image hashes on the two test devices.
 Safari also revealed the WebGL renderer details.

 \item Just like Internet Explorer, \textbf{Edge} comes with the Flash plugin installed and enabled by default.
 This reveals the set of fonts installed on the computer, which is highly valuable for fingerprinting.
-It provides device IDs but they change every time a website is revisited or even refreshed.
-It gave the same Canvas hash value as Internet Explorer on the test machines.
-It also revealed the exact GPU model.
-Moreover, amongst tested desktop browsers, it was unique in exposing both the client's local IPv4 address and ULA. \end{itemize}
+Edge generates device IDs but they change every time a website is revisited or even refreshed.
+It gave the same canvas hash value as Internet Explorer on the test machines.
+It also revealed the CPU model.
+Moreover, amongst tested desktop browsers, it was unique in exposing three IP addresses, namely the client's local IPv4, IPv6 and ULA. \end{itemize}